rel-tech-fut/rel-tech-fut.github.io/index.md

 ## What is pattern recognition?

-In order to navigate their environments, animals make sense of the sensory information available to them by extracting useful patterns from their sensory inputs.
-The ability to identify patterns in sensory stimuli is called *pattern recognition*.
-The patterns that an animal identifies will shape its behavior, so pattern recognition ability affects the animal’s chance of survival.
+Animals only process a fraction of the vast amounts of sensory information available to them.
+To filter out extraneous information, animals focus their attention on important elements of sensory input.
+In order to learn what sensory input is important, animals learn to identify useful patterns in their environments as they encounter similar situations over time.
+The cognitive process involved in extracting important information from the environment is referred to as *pattern recognition*.

-Pattern recognition is currently most evolved in humans, and [some](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4141622/) argue that this explains why humans are so advanced in comparison to all other species.
+Although all living beings use pattern recognition as a way to understand their environments, pattern recognition is currently most evolved in humans.
+[Some](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4141622/) argue that this is the main reason why humans are so advanced in comparison to all other species.

 ![Senses](sens.jpg)